Gaussian Pre-Activations in Neural Networks: Myth or Reality?

-\paragraph{Gaussian pre-activations and Neural Tangent Kernels \citep{jacot2018neural}.} With our pair of activation functions and initialization procedure, we have been able to provide an exact Edge of Chaos, removing the infinite-width assumption.
-Since this infinite-width assumption is also fundamental in works on the Neural Tangent Kernels (NTKs), would it be possible to obtain the same kind of results within the NTK setup?
-We believe it is not.
-On one side, the infinite-width limit is used to end up with an NTK, which is \emph{constant} during training, in order to provide exact equations of evolution of the trained neural network.
-On the other side, within our setup, we only ensure Gaussian pre-activations, and it does not imply that the NTK would be constant during training.
-Nevertheless, with Gaussian pre-activations, we might expect an improvement in the convergence rate of the neural network towards a stacked Gaussian process, as the widths of the layers tend to infinity.
-So, the NTK regime would be easier to attain.
+\paragraph{Gaussian pre-activations and Neural Tangent Kernels.} With our pair of activation functions and initialization procedure, we have been able to obtain non-asymptotic Edge of Chaos, removing the infinite-width assumption.
+Since this infinite-width assumption is also fundamental in works on the Neural Tangent Kernels (NTKs) \citep{jacot2018neural}, would it be possible to obtain the same kind of results within the NTK setup?
+We do not think so.
+On the one hand, the infinite-width limit is used to end up with an NTK that is \emph{constant} during training, in order to provide exact equations of evolution of the trained neural network.
+On the other hand, in our setup, we only ensure Gaussian pre-activations, and this does not imply that the NTK would be constant during training.
+Nevertheless, with Gaussian pre-activations, we could expect an improvement in the convergence rate of the neural network towards a stacked Gaussian process, as the widths of the layers tend to infinity.
+Thus, the NTK regime would be easier to achieve.